Analog amplitude, frequency and phase modulation and demodulation with spectrum analysis

 Theory :

-Phase modulation (PM) is a modulation technique where the phase of a carrier wave is varied according to the instantaneous amplitude of the modulating signal \( m(t) \).
-Unlike frequency modulation, where the frequency of the carrier is altered, in PM, the phase of the carrier signal is shifted.
-The modulated signal can be mathematically expressed as:
+Phase modulation (PM) is a technique in which the phase of a carrier wave is varied according to the instantaneous amplitude of the modulating signal \( m(t) \).
+Unlike frequency modulation, where the carrier frequency changes, in PM the carrier amplitude remains constant while its phase is shifted.
+The PM signal can be mathematically expressed as:

 \( S(t) = A_c \cos\left[ 2\pi f_c t + K_p m(t) \right] \)